I get quite a few people asking similar questions, so this is a page of similar answers!

 I've got two reasons for this.
 Firstly, I suffer with blepharitis - an eye condition which is largely brought on by looking at screens for too long.
 My eyes stop blinking, dry up and then it hurts.
 A lot.
 For days.
 Pavlov and his dogs couldn't have made a better incentive for me to minimise time in digital post.

 The second reason is that I'm actually against most of what photoshop is used (or abused) for these days anyway.
 What I see too often is overcooking where it wasn't needed.
 Too many plasticised faces where every pore has been cloned out - it's just not my bag.
-Don't get me wrong, I see some artists producing astounding visual art using photoshop, I applaud them and have enjoyed collaborating with a few.
+Don't get me wrong, I see some artists producing astounding visual art using photoshop, and I applaud them.
 But for me, that's not photography, that's something else that uses photography as a raw material.

-For software the mainstay of my workflow is Lightroom, which is an exceptional photographers tool today.
+For software I use Hasselblad's Phocus app, Lightroom, and occasionally the Nik tools.
+99% of my workflow is Lightroom, which is an exceptional photographers tool today.
 It's exceedingly rare I use Photoshop.
 Yes it can do it all, but it also does a lot you don't need.
 For me that's now a different tool for a different skill set.

 I'm In A Shot You Took, I'm Not Happy About You Selling An Image With Me In It.